friedev/minieval/README.md

 # Minieval

 A tiny medieval city builder, inspired by [Islanders](https://store.steampowered.com/app/1046030/ISLANDERS).
-Play it online on [itch.io](https://maugrift.itch.io/minieval)!

 ## How to Play